mourjo/resilience-with-flow-metrics/README.md

 ## Components in this System
 There are two servers and two clients in this project

-1. **NLS Server** - this is a server that has one HTTP endpoint `/hello` and uses a basic default implementation of a Spring Boot server.
+1. **NLS Server** - this is a server that has one HTTP endpoint `/hello` and uses a basic default implementation of a default Spring Boot server.
 2. **NLS Client** - this is a Java client that calls the `/hello` endpoint on the NLS server.
 3. **LS Server** - this is a server with the same functionality as the other server, but it drops requests when it detects congestion in the system.
 4. **LS Client** - this is a Java client that calls the `/hello` endpoint on the LS server.